lexisandoval/lexisandoval.github.io/_posts/2021-02-17-chicago_coding_a_cli_made_in_heaven.markdown

 * Ask user if he/she wants to view the list again
 * Repeat the process or exit the CLI

 By creating this list, I was able to understand exactly what classes and methods I needed to create.
 I first began by creating a skeleton CLI class, then I moved onto the Bar class, and then Scraper class.
 My project preparation, which lasted a couple days, was extremely helpful and I was able to complete the coding process within about 3 days.
 However, during this time I ran into several issues with my environment setup and faced several annoying errors that took *too* long to figure out.
 I continued to remind myself that it was all a part of the coding journey and eventually I was able to create a functional (and awesome) CLI!
-Overall, I'm really proud of myself for developing the CLI on my own and I feel that the experience gave me the validation that I needed to know that **I can do this**.
+Overall, I'm really proud of myself for developing the CLI on my own, and although the CLI is quite simple, and I feel that the experience gave me the validation that I needed to know that **I can do this**.

 I can't wait to see what I can create next!